islegendary/discourse-segment-CDP/README.md

 This is stable, unique per user, and does not require identifying information like email.

+### Page Tracking

+The plugin now uses friendly page names for better readability in Segment.
+Examples include:
+- "Latest Topics" instead of "list#latest"
+- "Topic View" instead of "topics#show"
+- "User Profile" instead of "users#show"
+- "Admin Dashboard" instead of "admin#index"

+All technical information (controller, action) is still preserved in the properties for debugging.

 ### 🧪 Debug Logging

-Enable `segment_io_debug_enabled` in site settings to log payloads to the Rails log.
+Enable `segment_cdp_debug_enabled` in site settings to log payloads to the Rails log.
 This is useful for inspecting or verifying the format of data being sent to Segment.

 ### 🔁 Backfilling Existing Users